Sunny Isles bridge stuck, police say avoid the area

 SUNNY ISLES BEACH, FLA.
-(WSVN) - The westbound side of the 163rd Street bridge, out of Sunny Isles, is stuck in the upright position.
+(WSVN) - The westbound side of the 163rd Street bridge, out of Sunny Isles Beach, is stuck in the upright position, and it is expected to remain that way overnight, officials said.

 The Sunny Isles Police Department tweeted this a short time ago: